 The SJSU Stem Education Program has been awarded $622,316 in scholarship funds by

 the National Science Foundation (NSF) benefiting students pursuing degrees in the

 Spartans Honored at CSU Student Research Competition

 SJSU Moss Landing Marine Labs graduate student Brian Maurer won first place at the

-27th annual CSU Student Research Competition at Cal Poly in Pomona last May.
+27th annual CSU Student Research Competition at Cal Poly in Pomona.

 Scientists are explorers and adventurers.
 Curious about the world around them, scientists

 follow clues in nature and mathematics that lead them to new ways of understanding

 the world.
 From their vantage point scientists can provide solutions to many of the